Campeonato Carioca

-The Campeonato Carioca (Carioca Championship), officially known as Campeonato Estadual do Rio de Janeiro (Port., Rio de Janeiro State Championship), was started in 1906 and is the annual football championship in the state of Rio de Janeiro, Brazil.
-It is under the authority of the FERJ or FFERJ (Football Federation of the State of Rio de Janeiro).
+The Campeonato Estadual do Rio de Janeiro (Rio de Janeiro State Championship), most known as Campeonato Carioca and commonly as the Cariocão, is the top-flight professional state football league in the Brazilian state of Rio de Janeiro.
+It is run by the Rio de Janeiro State Football Federation (FERJ).

 The first season of the Campeonato Carioca was played in 1906.
-It was predated by: the Campeonato Paulista of São Paulo and the Campeonato Baiano of Bahia.

 Rivalries amongst four of the most prestigious Brazilian teams (Botafogo, Flamengo, Fluminense and Vasco da Gama) have marked the history of the competition.

-The oldest clubs from Rio de Janeiro (America, Botafogo, Flamengo, Fluminense, São Cristóvão, Vasco da Gama) had inspired the creation of many clubs from other states.

-Flamengo leads the title count with 37 championships, followed by Fluminense (32), Vasco da Gama (24), Botafogo (21), America (7), Bangu (2), São Cristóvão, and Paysandu (1 each).
+Flamengo leads the title count with 38, followed by Fluminense (33), Vasco da Gama (24), Botafogo (21), America (7), Bangu (2), São Cristóvão and Paissandu (1 each).

 History

 The early years

 The 20th century saw in Rio de Janeiro and Niterói a significant popularity in football with the establishment of clubs such as Rio Cricket and Athletic Association in Niterói, Fluminense Football Club in 1902, and Bangu Atlético Club, América Football Club, and Botafogo Football Club in 1904 being founded.
 Organizing leagues for competition amongst clubs followed by Rio Cricket and Athletic Association, Fluminense Football Club, Football and Athletic Club, America Football Club, Bangu Atlético Club, Sport Club Petrópolis and Payssandu Cricket Club.
 On June 8, 1905, the Liga Metropolitana de Football (abbreviated LMF, Metropolitan Football League in English) was founded.
 LMF's first president was Bangu's José Villas Boas, who was replaced by Francis Walter in December of the same year.

 In 1906, the first Campeonato Carioca was contested by six clubs: Fluminense, Botafogo, Bangu, Football and Athletic, Payssandu and Rio Cricket.
 America, despite being one of the league founders, did not contest the league's first edition.
 Fluminense became the first Rio de Janeiro state champion.

 In 1907, the championship ended with a tie between Botafogo and Fluminense.
 The league rules did not address ties.
 Botafogo claimed an extra-match advantage; Fluminense claimed that the league should adopt the goal-average criteria.
 It went unresolved until 1996 when both clubs were declared champions.

 On February 29, 1908, Fluminense, Botafogo, America, Paysandu, Rio Cricket, and Riachuelo founded Liga Metropolitana de Sports Athleticos (LMSA, meaning Metropolitan Athletic Sports League), the organizer of the 1908 Campeonato Carioca.
 Fluminense won.